How to obtain high-purity sgRNAs for compliant CRISPR/Cas genome editing

 Who should attend?

-• External manufacturing, CMC, and supply chain managers: Managers overseeing CDMO partnerships and ensuring regulatory compliance.
+• External manufacturing, CMC, and supply chain managers overseeing CDMO partnerships and ensuring regulatory compliance.

-• Analytical development and chemistry directors: Experts in transferring, developing, qualifying, and validating analytical methods for nucleic acid therapeutics.
+• Analytical development and chemistry directors who are experts in transferring, developing, qualifying, and validating analytical methods for nucleic acid therapeutics.

-• Quality assurance and quality control specialists: Professionals ensuring FDA compliance and maintaining high-purity standards in sgRNA production.
+• Quality assurance, quality control specialists, and professionals ensuring FDA compliance and maintaining high-purity standards in sgRNA production.

 Certificate of attendance